maudnals/demo-normalize/README.md

 - [ ] automate artowrk infprmation retrieval -- write a scraper in node JS!
 - [ ] support mobile devices: viewport, resize screen, but also buttons instead of arrows
 - [ ] add window resize event
+- [ ] why is image animation happening only certain times?

 ## Built with
 * Parcel